OfficeDev/office-js-docs-pr/docs/develop/bind-to-regions-in-a-document-or-spreadsheet.md

 The second optional parameter is an object that specifies the ID of the new binding being created.
 If an ID is not specified, one is generated automatically.

-The anonymous function that is passed into the function as the final  _callback_ parameter is executed when the creation of the binding is complete.
+The anonymous function that is passed into the method as the final  _callback_ parameter is executed when the creation of the binding is complete.
 The function is called with a single parameter, `asyncResult`, which provides access to an [AsyncResult] object that provides the status of the call.
 The `AsyncResult.value` property contains a reference to a [Binding] object of the type that is specified for the newly created binding.
 You can use this [Binding] object to get and set data.

 ## Add a binding from a prompt